 Trump Jr., Manafort and Kushner meet with a Russian lawyer with the promise that she had information that could “incriminate Hillary.”
 News breaks that the Democratic National Committee has been hacked likely by Russia.
 Papadopolous offers to meet with MFA on behalf of the campaign.
 Page requested permission to travel to Russia.
 Lewandowski is fired and Manafort replaces him.
 Papadopolous and Page interact with Sessions.

-June 1: who refers him to saying he is “running point.”
+June 1: Papadopoulos again follows up with Manafort, who refers him to Clovis, saying he is “running point.”
 Papadopoulos then writes, “I have the Russian MFA asking me if Mr. Trump is interested in visiting Russia at some point.
-Wanted to pass this info along to you for you to decide what’s best to do with it and what message I should send (or to ignore.)”again follows up with
+Wanted to pass this info along to you for you to decide what’s best to do with it and what message I should send (or to ignore.)”

-June 9: told Bloomberg News she aimed to show the Trump campaign that major Democratic donors had evaded U.S. taxes as well as to lobby against the Magnitsky Act.
+June 9: Trump Jr., Manafort and Kushner meet with Russian lawyer Natalia Veselnitskaya and others at Trump Tower.
+Veselnitskaya told Bloomberg News she aimed to show the Trump campaign that major Democratic donors had evaded U.S. taxes as well as to lobby against the Magnitsky Act.
 (The law blocks Russians that are suspected of human rights abuses by freezing assets, real estate and banning entry to the United States.
-In retaliation for passing the Magnitsky Act, Putin banned U.S. adoptions of Russian children.), and Kushner meet with Russian lawyer Natalia Veselnitskaya and others at Trump Tower.
-Veselnitskaya
+In retaliation for passing the Magnitsky Act, Putin banned U.S. adoptions of Russian children.)

 According to Veselnitskaya, when asked about the law, Trump Jr. responds: “Looking ahead, if we come to power, we can return to [the Magnitsky Act] and think what to do about it.’’
 He adds, “I understand our side may have messed up, but it’ll take a long time to get to the bottom of it.”
 He also asks for financial documents showing improper actions by the Clinton campaign.
 Trump Jr. later said adoptions were the main topic of the meeting.